rabbitmq/rabbitmq-server/deps/rabbitmq_prometheus/README.md

 ## Project Maturity

-This plugin is currently very immature and not ready for public consumption.
-The plan is to include it into a future RabbitMQ release.
+This plugin is reasonably mature and will ship in the RabbitMQ distribution as of `3.8.0`.

-## Enable the Plugin
+## Installation

+This plugin is included into RabbitMQ 3.8.x releases.
+Like all [plugins](https://www.rabbitmq.com/plugins.html), it has to be [enabled](https://www.rabbitmq.com/plugins.html#ways-to-enable-plugins) before it can be used:

-To enable it, use [rabbitmq-plugins](http://www.rabbitmq.com/man/rabbitmq-plugins.1.man.html):
+To enable it with [rabbitmq-plugins](http://www.rabbitmq.com/man/rabbitmq-plugins.1.man.html):

     rabbitmq-plugins enable rabbitmq_prometheus